matansu/img2strings/README.md

 # img2strings
 An art project, weaving an image from a continous string.
 The idea is not mine, but in my opinion my imlementation is currently the state of the art in terms of appearance quality and running time.
-Done together with a friend.

 ## Pytorch optimization
 - Pytorch code calculates the optimal strings to recreate the image